neondatabase/neon/docs/rfcs/035-safekeeper-dynamic-membership-change.md

 tenants/timelines to storage_controller.
 It is discussible whether we want also to manage pageserver attachments for all of these, but likely we do.

-This requires us to define
+This requires us to define storcon <-> cplane interface.

 ### storage_controller <-> control plane interface